-These restrictions in the Sterling Agreement may limit our ability to engage in certain transactions that could be beneficial to us and our stockholders.
-In addition, the Sterling Agreement also requires us to meet certain financial covenants.
-At December 31, 2018 and January 31, 2019, we were not in compliance with the fixed charge coverage ratio covenant under the Sterling Agreement.
-Although Sterling has provided a waiver of this non-compliance, a failure by us to comply with the financial or other covenants under the Sterling Agreement in the future could result in an event of default, an inability to make further borrowings under the Sterling Agreement or a termination of the Sterling Agreement by Sterling.
-In connection with the waiver of our non-compliance, we have entered into an amendment to the Sterling Agreement that includes certain minimum liquidity requirements that will effectively reduce the amount we are able to borrow, which could adversely affect our ability to fully fund our planned operations.
-In the event of a default, Sterling could elect to declare all borrowings, accrued and unpaid interest and other fees outstanding, due and payable and require us to use available cash to repay these borrowings, which could have a material adverse effect on our operations and financial condition.
-If Sterling terminates the Sterling Agreement or further limits our ability to borrow under the Sterling

-Agreement as a result of any failures to comply with any covenants, or if we are unable to extend the Sterling Agreement when the Sterling Facility matures in December 2019, we would seek new debt financing arrangements.
+These restrictions in the MidCap Agreement may limit our ability to engage in certain transactions that could be beneficial to us and our stockholders.
+In the event of a default, MidCap could elect to declare all borrowings, accrued and unpaid interest and other fees outstanding, due and payable and require us to use available cash to repay these borrowings, which could have a material adverse effect on our operations and financial condition.
+If MidCap terminates the MidCap Agreement or further limits our ability to borrow under the MidCap Agreement as a result of any failures to comply with any covenants, we would seek new debt financing arrangements.
 We cannot assure you that new debt financing will be available to us on acceptable terms or at all.
-In addition, new debt financing, if available, could impose payment obligations, covenants and operating restrictions that are more onerous than under the Sterling Agreement, which could adversely affect our operations and financial condition.
+In addition, new debt financing, if available, could impose payment obligations, covenants and operating restrictions that are more onerous than under the MidCap Agreement, which could adversely affect our operations and financial condition.